-When people are hungry, they tend to be focused to their own immediate needs.
+When people are hungry, they tend to be focused on their own immediate needs.
 Consequently, they may have trouble focusing on anything else or especially the needs of others, a state that leads to a sense of psychological entitlement, according to Zitek and Jordan.

-For business negotiators, the study’s results suggest that, as hungry as we might be to make a deal, literally feeling hungry during an important negotiation could lead us to behave unethically and selfishly.
+For business negotiations, the study’s results suggest that as hungry as we might be to make a deal, literally feeling hungry during an important negotiation could lead us to behave unethically and selfishly.
 Though a hungry negotiator might claim more value than less hungry counterparts in a negotiation in the short term, an empty belly could lead us to overlook opportunities to work with other parties to identify potential tradeoffs and new sources of value.
 In addition, any “hunger gains” achieved during a negotiation could backfire in the long term if our sense of entitlement leads others to view us as dishonest and uncooperative.